Employment Law Report

 Matthew L. Bunnell

 Matthew Bunnell is a member of the firm’s Litigation & Dispute Resolution team.
-He assists with the representation of a broad range of clients in a variety of practice areas, including appellate matters, commercial disputes, constitutional law, employment issues, and tort and insurance defense.
+He assists a broad range of clients in a variety of practice areas, including appellate matters, commercial disputes, constitutional law, employment issues, and tort and insurance defense.
 Read More